ankursoni/kubernetes-extension-fortosi/README.md

 # install azure cli
 curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash
 ```

 ---

 ## Automatic installation of jenkins on kubernetes
 * Option 1: Deploy cloud kubernetes cluster and related resources by following the instructions in [infra/aws/README.md](infra/aws/README.md) or [infra/azure/README.md](infra/azure/README.md)
-* Option 2: Or, bring your own elastic kubernetes service cluster along with an elastic file system having the access point in the same VPC as EKS.
+* Option 2: Or, bring your own elastic kubernetes service cluster along with an elastic file system having the access point in the same VPC as EKS and a security group allowing efs port '2049' from VPC.
 * Option 3: Or, bring your own azure kubernetes service cluster along with a managed disk on which the aks identity has contributor permissions.
 * Thereafter, follow these instructions:
 ``` SH